jroper/openshift-deployment-guide/src/main/paradox/includes/deploying-kafka.md

 ## Deploying Kafka

-If you're deploying to a real cluster with many physical machines, then it's best to deploy Kafka with at least three ZooKeeper nodes and three Kafka nodes.
-Here's a spec that will let you do that:
+If you're deploying to a real cluster with many physical machines, then it's best to deploy with three Kafka nodes to get a realistic production setup.
+The spec below deploys three Kafka nodes, one ZooKeeper node, and uses ephemeral storage (so if your nodes are destroyed, they lose their data).

 ```yaml
 apiVersion: kafka.strimzi.io/v1alpha1